Blueberry Lemon Tahini Oat Flour Blender Cake

 Instructions

-1. Preheat the oven to 350 and thoroughly oil a 6-cup bundt pan; I like to use coconut oil.
-Use your fingers to ensure oil gets into every little corner.
+1. Preheat the oven to 350 and thoroughly oil a 6-cup bundt pan.

-2. Allow all your ingredients to come to room temperature.
-This is critical, since cold eggs and maple syrup will cause your coconut oil to harden.
+2. Allow all of the ingredients to come to room temperature; this is important because cold eggs and maple syrup will cause the coconut oil to harden.

 3. Measure all of the cake ingredients except the blueberries into a blender, putting the wet ingredients in first to facilitate easy blending.
-Process until you have a thick batter that's homogeneous throughout.
-It should only take a minute or two in a high-power blender.
+Blend until the batter is homogeneous throughout, which should only take a minute in a high-power blender.

 5. Pour the batter into the oiled bundt pan.
-IMPORTANT: Don't over-fill!
-Leave about an inch and a half of space for the cake to rise, otherwise you'll have a huge mess.
+IMPORTANT: Don't over-fill the bundt pan; leave about an inch and a half of space for the cake to rise.

 6. Bake at 350 degrees for about 60-70 minutes until a cake tester or toothpick comes out clean.

-8. Once your cake is cool, flip it out onto a plate.
+7. Cool the cake completely.
+Once the cake is cool, flip it out onto a serving plate.

-9. To mix the icing, add tiny increments of lemon juice to the confectioner's sugar until you have a thick, drizzly icing.
-Just add a bit at a time, otherwise the icing can become too runny very quickly.
-If you don't have enough lemon juice, add a bit of water.
+8. To mix the icing, add small increments of lemon juice to the confectioner's sugar until you have a thick, smooth icing.

 Leave a Comment